-- Stress reduction therapy or cognitive behavior therapy for sleep disorders. - Sleep therapy (except for central or obstructive apnea when medically necessary and when a precertification has been received from the UM company), behavioral training or therapy, milieu therapy, biofeedback (unless included with psychotherapy), behavior modification, sensitivity training, hypnosis, electro hypnosis, electro-sleep therapy, electro-narcosis, massage therapy, and gene therapy. - Charges that result from appetite control, food addictions, or any treatment of obesity, unless otherwise provided in the Summary of Medical Benefits and Schedule of Medical Benefits.

-- Except as otherwise provided in the Summary of Medical Benefits and Schedule of Medical Benefits, drugs, medicines, procedures, services, and supplies to correct or enhance erectile function, enhance sensitivity or for sexual dysfunction (organic or inorganic), inadequacy, or enhancement, including penile implants and prosthetics, injections, and durable medical equipment. - Aroma therapy, massage therapy, reiki therapy, thermograph, orthomolecular therapy, contact reflex analysis, Bio-Energetic Synchronization Technique (BEST), colonic irrigation, magnetic innervation therapy and electromagnetic therapy. - Natural and herbal remedies that may be purchased without a prescription (over the counter), through a web site, at a Physician or Chiropractor's office, or at a retail location are excluded, unless otherwise specified in the Summary of Medical Benefits and Schedule of Medical Benefits.
+- Stress reduction therapy or cognitive behavior therapy for sleep disorders. - The exclusion for cognitive therapy does not apply to Medically Necessary treatment of a mental health or substance use disorder. - Sleep therapy (except for central or obstructive apnea when medically necessary and when a precertification has been received from the UM company), behavioral training or therapy, milieu therapy (unless the care is otherwise medically necessary), biofeedback (unless included with psychotherapy), behavior modification, sensitivity training, hypnosis, electro hypnosis, electro-sleep therapy, electro-narcosis, massage therapy, and gene therapy. - Charges that result from appetite control, unless otherwise provided in the Summary of Benefits and Schedule of Benefits. - Aroma therapy, massage therapy, reiki therapy, thermograph, orthomolecular therapy, contact reflex analysis, Bio-Energetic Synchronization Technique (BEST), colonic irrigation, magnetic innervation therapy, and electromagnetic therapy. - Natural and herbal remedies that may be purchased without a prescription (over the counter), through a web site, at a Physician or Chiropractor's office, or at a retail location are excluded, unless otherwise specified in the Summary of Benefits and Schedule of Benefits.

-Medical Claims Administration
+Claims Administration

-How Medical Benefits are Paid
+How Benefits are Paid

 Plan benefits are considered for payment on the receipt of written proof of claim, commonly called a bill.
 Generally, health care providers send their bill to PEBP's third-party claims administrator directly.
 Plan benefits for eligible services performed by health care providers will then be paid directly to the provider delivering the services.
-When Deductibles, Coinsurance or copayments apply, you are responsible for paying your share of these charges.
+When deductibles, coinsurance or copayments apply, you are responsible for paying your share of these charges.